 The Anker SoundCore Life P2 are decent for neutral sound.
 While their sound profile is surprisingly well-balanced and accurate, unfortunately their soundstage is practically non-existent, though this is standard for closed-back in-ear headphones.
 On the upside, their frequency response consistency is great, so you'll get the same listening experience every time you wear them.See our Neutral Sound recommendations

 The Anker SoundCore Life P2 are good headphones for commuting and travel.
 While their in-ear fit may get fatiguing during long listening sessions for some people, they isolate a decent amount of sound to help block out ambient noise.
-Their overall battery life of almost 30 hours is also long enough for a few full days, though you'll have to take a few breaks to charge them in between.
+Their overall battery life of almost 35 hours is also long enough for an entire work week, though you'll have to take a few breaks to charge them in between.
 Due to their truly wireless design, they're extremely portable, and feel durable enough that they shouldn't get damaged in your bag or pocket.See our Commute/Travel recommendations

 These headphones are great for sports.
 They come with five different sizes of tips to help ensure you get a comfortable and stable enough fit in your ear.
 Once you do, they don't feel like they'll fall out even during slightly strenuous exercises.
 They're also rated IPX7 for waterproofing, meaning you should be able to sweat on them without causing any problems, though this isn't something we currently test.See our Sports/Fitness recommendations